All Episodes

 Leaks galore.

-a total mess.
+It's a total mess.

 Dershowitz suggests it's not too late to try and repair some of the damage done.

-Can Conduct a transparent investigation of Russians, Russia's efforts to influence our elections.
+Let Congress now appoint a nonpartisan commission, conduct a transparent investigation of Russia's efforts to influence our elections.

 If the report identifies crimes and criminals, well, there'll be time enough to indict and prosecute.

-Right now we need nonpartisan truth that I listen.
+Right now, we need nonpartisan truth.

 Not in this environment.

-Not with Comey, not with Mueller, not with Weissman, and not with this team of deep state power abusing, you know, fanatics that want to hate Trump at every turn.
+Not with Comey, not with Mueller, not with Weissman, and not with this team of deep state, power-abusing, you know, fanatics that want to hate Trump at every turn.

 You know, we're doing this deep dive.

-You know, into, you know, who is the, you know, we know about deep state James Comey.
+We got Sarah Carter and David Schoen coming up later in the program today, you know, into, you know, who is the, you know, we know about deep state James Comey.

 You know, we know about other corrupt government officials.